 - Board members' expertise should represent the journal's scope

 - Representatives should be appointed from key research institutes

 - Former guest editors of special issues, and authors of key reviews, and top reviewers may be suitable

 - Existing board members may have suggestions for new members

-If you’re interested in joining a journal’s editorial board, use the Journal Finder to locate the journal, and contact the editor via the Editorial Board listings.
+If you’re interested in joining a journal’s editorial board, locate the journal, and contact the editor via the Editorial Board listings page.